 - monthly values (I wrote about that right here)

-- family date nights every other week (typically just out to dinner together)
+- family date nights every week (typically just out to dinner together)

 - family dinner every night at home